 I’ve been mentoring some young adult cancer survivors in their 20s.
 Among their questions is how to navigate the dating world as a cancer survivor.

 My answer: It’s not any different than dating as a non-cancer survivor.
 Yes we had a health issue and some side effects may remain.
 But I compare it to dating someone with kids, diabetes, a sore knee, back issues.
-Basically, we all have issues.
+Basically, we all have issues, stories, a past.

 Cancer itself can cause anxiety, fear, concern, self-consciousness and more.
 I get it.
 I’ve felt it all.
 Dating can cause the same emotions.
 Am I right?
 But we don’t need to have these because of a cancer diagnosis.